mmaxin/hide-and-seek-game/rules.md

 - If you repositioned at the end of round 2 and round 3, you'd score half points for rounds 1 & 2, half points from your second location in round 3, and  for your final location.
 Your best possible score would be 25 points (5 + 5 [REPOSITION!] + 5 [REPOSITION!] + 10).
 {% endcomment %}

-## Photo Scoring: Door, Sign, Road
+## 5. Photo Scoring: Door, Sign, Road
+{: #scoring }

 > **Hiders score points by including Doors, Signs, and Roads in the photo.**

 > **Please send "DOOR", "SIGN", and/or "ROAD" with your photo to indicate which features you included!**

-- *Up to 12 points can be earned per photo (for a door, a sign, AND a road).
-Up to 48 points can be earned per game (4 rounds).*
+- *Each photo can score up to 12 points (with a door, a sign, and a road).
+Up to 48 points can be earned per game.*

 - *You're welcome to do the math during the game, but honestly just give me "DOOR SIGN ROAD".*